bencheee/BlackJack/README.md

     [Example 11](/documentation/testing/images/ux/011.jpg)

-- As an advanced player, I want to be able to keep my score so I can compare it with previous scores.
+- As an advanced player, I want to be able to keep my score so I can compare it with best scores.

-    - In the main menu there is a 'Top Scores' button which will show list of all time top 5 scores stored in local memory of the browser.
+    - In the main menu there is a 'Top Scores' button which will show list of all time top 5 scores stored in local storage of the browser.

     [Example 12](/documentation/testing/images/ux/012.jpg)